iomz/bibfuse/README.md

 The filtering formats can be defined in the config file (`--config`). bibfuse takes the `bibfuse.toml` in this package by default.

-If no `.bib` files are given, it just reads the database and update the BibTex file.
+If no `.bib` files are given, it just reads the database and updates the BibTex file.

 ```console
 % bibfuse -h